New ABC-MRT option provides an objective measure of speech intelligibility following the paradigm of the Modified Rhyme Test

 Using the ABC-MRT option allows developers to measure the speech intelligibility of their designs with AP’s industry-leading instrumentation and use that same equipment for the rest of their audio and electro-acoustic test requirements.
 Once installed, the ABC-MRT measurement can be easily incorporated into any test sequence.

 “For designers and developers needing perceptual audio test capabilities, whether measuring quality or intelligibility, AP offers a wide range of options,” said Dave Schmoldt, Audio Precision Chief Executive Officer.
-“From PESQ and POLQA quality measurements to STI, and now ABC-MRT, intelligibility measurements, APx can meet their needs for analog, digital, electro-acoustic and perceptual audio test.”
+“From POLQA quality measurements to STI, and now ABC-MRT, intelligibility measurements, APx can meet their needs for analog, digital, electro-acoustic and perceptual audio test.”

 The ABC-MRT software option (APX-SW-ABC-MRT) is available now and retails for US$2,100.
 It requires APx500 audio measurement software release v4.5.2 (or later) and is compatible with all analyzers in the APx500 Series.